This post may contain affiliate links. Please read our disclosure policy.

 - In the meantime, make soft poached eggs, if using.
 Please see directions in the notes section.

 - Taste the broth and adjust with seasonings.
 I added 1 tbsp coconut aminos and about 1 tsp Takii shiitake mushroom seasoning to add depth and extra flavor.
-If you don’t have this Asian seasoning, season with more salt and coconut aminos to taste.

 - Bring the heat up to medium and add the bok choy. place the bok choy stem side down first and leave the leafy parts above the broth so they look like they are standing upwards.
 Cook the stems for 1-2 minutes then submerge the whole bundle including the leafy parts in the hot broth for 1 minute.